 I had a new to me vintage cocktail, the Mary Pickford, named after the 20th century film actress and producer of the same name.
 Composed of white rum, pineapple juice, grenadine and maraschino liqueur, it’s said to be “sweet but with a kick, just like its namesake”.
 It was!

 We then went on to The Castle Terrace, a short taxi ride away.
 This gorgeous high end bistro is modern and elegant, and the staff pay a lot of attention to detail.
 Probably my favourite meal of the weekend, the food was Scottish with a French twist , seasonal, local and very enjoyable.
+I was so sad to learn that Castle Terrace is now permanently closed due to the Covid-19 pandemic.

 We had the biggest scones I’ve ever seen for breakfast at Mimi’s Little Bakehouse, a sweet little tea room not far away in The Royal Mile.
 They were awesome!
 We then took a 20 minute taxi ride to The Royal Yacht Britannia.
 (Buses are also available to, but we wanted to be quick.)